Kyrenia: Ancient times

 From its early days of settlement, Kyrenia's commerce and maritime trade benefited enormously from its proximity to the Asia Minor coast.
 Boats set sail from the Aegean islands, traveled along the Asia Minor coast, and then crossed over the short distance to the northern shores of Cyprus to reach the two city kingdoms of Lapithos and Kyrenia.
 This lively maritime activity (late 4th or early 3rd century BC) is evident in an ancient shipwreck discovered by Andreas Kariolou in 1965, just outside Kyrenia harbour.
 The vessel's route along Samos, Kos, Rhodes, the Asia Minor coastline and then Kyrenia, demonstrates the town's close maritime relations with other city kingdoms in the eastern Mediterranean.

 During the succession struggle between Ptolemy and Antigonus that followed Alexander the Great's death in 323 BC, Kyrenia was subdued under the rule of the kingdom of Lapithos that allied itself with the Antigonid dynasty.
 Diodorus Siculus(19.79) observes that in 312 BC.
 Ptolemy arrested Praxipos the king of Lapithos and the king of Kyrenia.
 Once the Ptolemies were successful in dominating the whole island, all city kingdoms were abolished.
 Kyrenia however, because of its maritime trade, continued to prosper.
 In the 2nd century BC, it is cited as one of six Cypriot towns which were benefactors to the Oracle at Delphi, that is, it received its special representatives who collected contributions and gifts.
 The town's prosperity at this time is also evident from its two temples, one dedicated to Apollo and the other to Aphrodite, and from the rich archeological finds dating from the Hellenistic period excavated within the present-day town limits.

 The Romans succeeded the Ptolemies as rulers of Cyprus and during this time Lapithos became the administrative centre of the district.
 The numerous tombs excavated and the rich archeological finds dating from this period indicate however, that Kyrenia continued to be a populous and prosperous town.
-An inscription found at the base of a limestone statue dating from 13 to 37 AD, refers to ‘Kyrenians Demos' that is, the town's inhabitants.
+An inscription found at the base of a limestone statue dating from 13 to 37 AD, refers to 'Kyrenians Demos' that is, the town's inhabitants.
 Here as everywhere else, the Romans left their mark by constructing a castle with a seawall in front of it so that boats and ships could anchor in safety.

 Christianity found fertile ground in the area.
 Early Christians used the old quarries of Chrysokava, just east of Kyrenia castle, as catacombs and cut-rock cemeteries which are considered among the island's most important specimens of this period.
-Later, some of these caves were converted into churches and feature beautiful iconography, the most representative of which is that found at Ayia Mavri.
+Later, some of these caves were converted into churches and feature iconography, the most representative of which is that found at Ayia Mavri.
 The latest editions of the Roman Martyrology no longer include a mention, as a martyr, of Bishop Theodotus of this see.
 The Greek Menologium recounts, under 6 May, that under Licinius he was arrested and tortured, before being released when the Edict of Milan of 313, of which Licinius was co-author, mandated toleration of Christians in the Roman Empire.